-Combined with the Philippines’ state-sponsored culture of migration, women, particularly nurses, perceive emigration as one of the only means to escape poverty and un- or under-employment, in order to achieve the social mobility they and their families desire (Thompson 2017; Gill 2016).
 While the state organized nature of nurse emigration is less official in the Indian case, the Government of India appears to favor the increased privatization of the health educational sector, which is driven by commercial interests that play off the international demand for nurses (Timmons, Evans, and Nair 2016).
-But, at the same time the Indian state has acted to restrict female domestic worker migration by age in the name of protecting their rights (Kodoth and Varghese 2012), and in the case of nursing, curtailing migration to certain countries (including Gulf Cooperation Countries) as permissible only in cases involving government recruitment agencies (GOI-MEA, 2017).
-These restrictions were imposed in response to concerns voiced in media stories of the exploitation nurses faced in the notoriously unregulated intermediary industry in India.
+At the same time the Indian state also restricts female domestic worker migration by age in the name of protecting their rights (Kodoth and Varghese 2012), and in the case of nursing, curtailing migration to certain countries (including Gulf Cooperation Countries) as permissible only in cases involving government recruitment agencies (GOI-MEA, 2017).
+These restrictions were imposed in response to concerns voiced in media of the exploitation nurses faced in the notoriously unregulated intermediary industry in India.

-These confounding discourses of promotion and restriction can also be revealed in how in the Philippines patriarchal national discourses positions women as ‘suffering martyrs’ who must sacrifice personal desires and needs to provide for the families, and accept suffering, servitude, and domesticity as a part of lived everyday experiences (Roces 2009).
-Women are positioned as being natural caregivers, and therefore well suited for caring occupations such as nursing.
-When they cannot care for their families due to structural pressures in the Philippines, they are expected, by the state and by their family, to migrate and seek opportunities elsewhere.
+These confounding discourses of promotion and restriction are also revealed in patriarchal national discourses in the Philippines which position women as ‘suffering martyrs’ who must sacrifice personal desires and needs to provide for families, accepting suffering, servitude, and domesticity (Roces 2009).
+When women cannot care for their families due to structural pressures in the Philippines, they are expected, by the state and by their family, to migrate and seek opportunities elsewhere.
 Such gendered submissive norms are used by the Philippine state and recruitment agencies to actively market nurses and other migrants as being naturally caring, passive and subservient, hardworking, and inherently nice and friendly (Pratt 1999; Terry 2014; Tigno 2014).

 The potential international returns on the export of nurses makes it complicated (and perhaps even undesirable) for states such as India and the Philippines to focus excessively on domestic nurse retention strategies at the expense of skilled labour ‘export.’
-First of all, it is incredibly difficult to prevent people from seeking overseas opportunities if they so desire, additionally, as developing countries, it is difficult if not impossible for the states to implement policies or benefits which may encourage return migration (such as higher wages and better working conditions than those in destination regions), or to provide enough employment opportunities for nursing graduates in the first place.
+Initially, it is incredibly difficult to prevent people from seeking overseas opportunities if they so desire.
+Additionally, as developing countries, it is difficult if not impossible for the states to implement policies or benefits which may encourage return migration (such as higher wages and better working conditions than those in destination regions), or to provide enough employment opportunities for nursing graduates in the first place.
 Moreover, nurse migration is one of the most economically lucrative forms of migration (particularly since women have repeatedly been found to remit more money than men (IOM n.d.)).
 The exportation of nurses is financially advantageous for national governments, and it is therefore undesirable and infeasible for sending states to reduce this revenue stream by heavily investing in the creation of new domestic opportunities.
 In light of these issues, the ambivalence both the Philippines and India exhibit toward reducing nurse emigration is understandable.
-Furthermore, the increasingly privatized training systems in place in both countries result in the respective governments having limited control over the very conditions of nurse production that service international, rather than national demands (Marcus, Quimson, and Short 2014).
-The two countries have instead increased access to education in order to produce an excess of candidates so that both domestic and international needs can be served (Walton-Roberts 2015; Adeyemo and Sehoole 2016).
+Furthermore, the increasingly privatized training systems in both countries result in the respective governments having limited control over the very conditions of nurse production that service international, rather than national demands (Marcus, Quimson, and Short 2014).
+The two countries have instead increased access to education to produce an excess of candidates to serve both domestic and international needs (Walton-Roberts 2015; Adeyemo and Sehoole 2016).

 Nursing education: Access, training quality and quantity